mando984/MultPy/README.md

     ...
 ```
 Further program flow occurs using the tkinter graphical interface.
-When the user interacts with the GUI and clicks the "Start new game" button in main_page.py, it transitions to the next window.
+When the user interacts with the GUI and clicks the `Start new game` button in main_page.py, it transitions to the next window.

 application. py: